haoran119/c-cpp/面试总结之C-C++/README.md

         ```
     * Depending upon the resources like `dynamic memory` held by the object, either we need to perform `Shallow Copy` or `Deep Copy` in order to create a replica of the object.
 In general, if the variables of an object have been dynamically allocated, then it is required to do a `Deep Copy` in order to create a copy of the object.
     * Shallow Copy
-        * In shallow copy, an object is created by simply copying the data of all variables of the original object.
+        * In `shallow copy`, an object is created by simply `copying the data of all variables of the original object`.
 This works well if none of the variables of the object are defined in the [heap section of memory](https://www.geeksforgeeks.org/stack-vs-heap-memory-allocation/).
 If some variables are dynamically allocated memory from heap section, then the copied object variable will also reference the same memory location.
         * This will create `ambiguity and run-time errors, dangling pointer`.
 Since both objects will reference to the same memory location, then change made by one will reflect those change in another object as well.
 Since we wanted to create a replica of the object, this purpose will not be filled by Shallow copy.
         * Note: C++ compiler `implicitly` creates a [copy constructor](https://www.geeksforgeeks.org/copy-constructor-in-cpp/) and [overloads assignment operator](https://www.geeksforgeeks.org/assignment-operator-overloading-in-c/) in order to `perform shallow copy at compile time`.
         ```c++